c-marsh/Break-it/README.md

 - The page is responsive and displays as such, however a keyboard is required to innitiate the game, and play it.
 - The canvas has a fixed 600px height.
 If the view window doesn't currently support this a pop up asks the user to rotate the device to vertical orientation or that the game is not compatible with the screen size.
+- if the screen is less than 685px tall, the footer is hidden.

 ## 2.7 Other Features

 - While LEFT and RIGHT are advertised as control keys, a and d also work in case of playing with a keyboard with no arrows.

 ## 2.8 Footer
+- a Footer is included with a link to the developers github.
+The icon throbs on hover.

 ## 2.9 Potential Future Features
+In no praticular order, here are some additional features that could be implemented:

 - Difficulty modes could be easily introduced by changing start the ball speed and/or paddle move speed
 - Dark/light mode